Member Resources

 Pharmacy Access (Plans with Part D coverage)

-• Lift the “refill-too-soon” edits on your prescriptions if you had to leave your home without them or they were lost or damaged due to the emergency or disaster.
+- Lift the “refill-too-soon” edits on Part D drugs if you had to leave your home without them or they were lost or damaged due to the emergency or disaster.

-• Allow you to obtain the maximum extended-day supply of your medication, if requested and available at the time of refill, at one of our extended-day supply pharmacies.
+- Allow affected members to obtain the maximum extended-day supply, if requested and available at the time of refill, at one of our extended-day supply pharmacies.

 Contact information